Are you thinking of hiring a virtual assistant from the Philippines?

 How much does it cost?

 Based in Australia, Outsourced.ph has employees in both the Philippines and Australia.
-The company exclusively serves small to medium sized businesses.
-You can source technically skilled virtual assistants from this service, since most of the staff is specialized in web development, QA testing, and IT support.
+The company exclusively serves small to medium sized businesses and clients.
+You can source technically skilled virtual assistants from this service since most of the staff is specialized in web development, QA testing, and IT support.

-Quick Tip: If you find it difficult to find a worker in your niche (for example – game development), Outsourced.ph can connect you to a suitable virtual assistant.
+Quick Tip: If you find it challenging to find a worker in your niche (for example – game development), Outsourced.ph can connect you to a suitable virtual assistant.

-They also have accountants, telemarketers, customer service reps, and graphic designers.
-Outsourced.ph allows you to hire multiple workers, so that you can create an entire virtual assistant team.
+They also have accountants for tasks like payroll taxes, telemarketers, customer service reps, real estate support, project management services, and graphic designers.
+Outsourced.ph allows you to hire multiple workers so that you can create an entire virtual assistant team.
 Selected VAs work in an office environment which has reliable Internet and backup power.

 How does it work?